 After everyone is seated, invite your child host to welcome her guests.
 She knows about this ahead of time.
 Sometimes they choose to say a simple grace or just a short welcome to their friends.

 Next, take a few minutes to help children know how to handle their teacups.
-Children especially love to fill their tea (and I do recommend you serve the real thing!) with cream and sugar.
+Children especially love to fill their tea (and we do recommend you serve the real thing!) with cream and sugar.
 It’s good to provide them with a few guidelines.
+We recommend a simple tea party menu for this occasion.
+Just some tasty but easy tea sandwiches and scones are always a hit.

 Hold up a teacup and spoon to demonstrate.
 Show them how to stir tea without clinking the inside of the cup.
 Ask them, “Do we shake the drips off our spoon by loudly tapping the side of our cup with it” No!
 “Do we lick or drink our tea off our spoon?”
 No!
 “Do we slurp our tea?”
 No!
 Why not?